 - 2003 Santa Cruz Blur Full Suspension mountain bike

 2. Who or what got you started in Triathlon?

 Pamela: Mark and I were reading The Independent on a lazy June Sunday morning (2008) and saw the Santa Barbara Triathlon advertisement.
-We said, let’s try it!
-I had one small issue, at age 48; I had to learn how to swim–really.
-Couldn’t swim at all!
+We said, let's try it!
+I had one small issue, at age 48; I had to learn how to swim--really.
+Couldn't swim at all!
 Went to the YMCA and signed up for adult swim lessons.
-When I started, I couldn’t get 10 feet from the wall and I was afraid to put my face in the water or go to the deep end
+When I started, I couldn't get 10 feet from the wall and I was afraid to put my face in the water or go to the deep end 🙂

 Mark: Back in 2008, I was perusing the Independent and saw an ad for the SB Triathlon.
 I said to Pam “want to do a triathlon – it’s only a 500 yard swim, 6 mile bike and 2 mile run.
 We bike all the time, how hard could the rest of it be?”
 To my dismay, she said “OK let’s do it”.
 That was pretty brave for her, as she could not swim at all at that time.
 I was on swim team as a kid, so I figured that part would be OK.
-I hated running, but two miles – what the heck, it’s doable.
+I hated running, but two miles - what the heck, it’s doable.
 I survived that first tri.
-In the swim I decided to do the backstroke as I was coming into shore, to catch my breath.
+In the swim I decided to do the backstroke as Mexican pharmacy my breath.
 I was cruising along just fine, until I heard one of the lifeguards yelling, “Wrong way, wrong way!”
 I looked up and found that I was headed out to sea!
 The bike was easy.
 I walked half the run.

 But, I was hooked!
 I’ve done about four sprint and Olympic Tri’s each year since then.
 I’ve also learned to enjoy running and have completed a marathon in 2010.